 O U R M I S S I O N & P U R P O S E

-We collaboratively create transformative theatre & film experiences,
+To create transformative theatre & film experiences

-guiding people to see, hear, feel & examine their own everyday lives
+That guide our audiences to see, hear, feel & examine their own everyday lives

-explore alternative perspectives on the human condition,
+Explore alternative perspectives on the human condition

-addressing the urgency of “now”
+Addressing the urgency of “now”

-while speaking to the future that will inherit our work.
+While speaking to the future that will inherit our work

 While performing work-for-hire rewrites on many indie and studio feature films, Leonard became known for his rare ability to devise archetypal story structures and compelling visual narratives – and then synthesize them into singular storyworlds.